 Prerequisites: Int 13, Fast Learner, human.

 Benefit: You gain a +2 bonus on all skill checks for skills you have no ranks in.
-Furthermore, you can use all trained skills untrained.
+Furthermore, you can use all skills designated “trained only” untrained.

 Others are often dumfounded by your luck.